ljsinclair/featurebase-docs/docs/community/com-backup/com-backup-home.md

 FeatureBase Community databases can be backed-up and restored for a number of reasons, including the following:

-* General backup of data
+* General backup and restore of a FeatureBase database
+* Resizing a FeatureBase cluster
 * Making changes to your `featurebase.conf` settings, including the cluster `partition-to-node-assignment` parameter.

 {% include page-toc.md %}